sebas77/Svelto.ECS/README.md

 Svelto Entity Component System 2.0
 =====================================

-Real Entity-Component-System for c# and Unity (it can be adapted for other c# platforms too).
-Enables to write encapsulated, uncoupled, highly efficient, data oriented, cache friendly, multi-threaded, code without pain.

-you can find a working example to learn how to use the framework here:
+Real Entity-Component-System for c#.
+Enables to write encapsulated, decoupled, highly efficient, data oriented, cache friendly, multi-threaded, code without pain.
+Although the framework is platform agnostic ( https://github.com/sebas77/Svelto.ECS.Vanilla.Example/) it comes with several unity extensions. you can find a working example to learn how to use the framework here:

 https://github.com/sebas77/Svelto-ECS-Example